Enhancing Federated Class-Incremental Learning via Spatial-Temporal Statistics Aggregation: Introduction

 In FCIL, we need to simultaneously address two core challenges: catastrophic forgetting and data heterogeneity.
-Existing FCIL methods typically follow a paradigm where the retention of old knowledge is integrated directly into local client training through techniques such as experience replay \cite{fcl, fcl_lga, fcl_replay1}, weight regularization \cite{lwf}, generative replay \cite{target, fedcil, mfcl, lander}, or network expansion \cite{fcl_prompt,fcl_prompt2}.
-However, this paradigm still suffers from \textit{spatial-temporal client drift} caused by data heterogeneity.
+Existing FCIL methods typically follow the paradigm where the retention of old knowledge is integrated directly into local client training through techniques such as experience replay \cite{fcl, fcl_lga, fcl_replay1, target, fedcil, mfcl, lander}, weight regularization \cite{fl_clip, fedssi}, and parameter-efficient fine-tuning \cite{fcl_prompt, pilora, fcl_prompt2} (as shown in Figure \ref{fig:motivation1}).
+However, this paradigm still suffers from two critical drawbacks that limit its practical deployment. \textcircled{1} \textbf{Spatial-temporal client drift} caused by data heterogeneity.
 Specifically, each client has a distinct data distribution, leading to different balances in the optimization process between learning new tasks and preserving old knowledge.
-This disparity causes inconsistent local updates, degrading the global model's generalizability to both new and old tasks.
-Moreover, existing methods often necessitate iterative local updates and numerous communication rounds between clients and the server.
+This disparity causes inconsistent local updates, degrading the aggregated global model's generalizability to both new and old tasks.
+As shown in Figure \ref{fig:drift}, we present the loss landscapes of the local and global models.
+The local model performs well on old tasks and current local tasks, but the global model shows a noticeable drift with the optimal model. \textcircled{2} \textbf{High communication and computation overhead}.
+Existing methods often necessitate iterative local updates and numerous communication rounds between clients and the server.
 This imposes significant computational burdens on client devices and leads to high communication overhead, posing practical limitations, especially for resource-constrained clients.
-These challenges motivated us to explore whether it is possible to break this paradigm and design a new method that effectively mitigates \textit{spatial-temporal client drift} caused by data heterogeneity while maintaining low computational and communication overhead.
+These challenges motivated us to explore: \textit{whether it is possible to break this paradigm and design a new method that effectively mitigates spatial-temporal client drift caused by data heterogeneity while maintaining low computational and communication overhead.}